teamtnt/tutorials/searching-for-bobby-fisher.md

 `php artisan scout:import App\\Post`

-Thats it.
+That's it.
 Doing the search is simple.
 We'll do this in our `UserController`:

     public function index(Request $request)
     {